I signed up at LibraryThing to get some

 Meditations on Violence, Sgt.
 Rory Miller.

-I'm coming at this book having had 2 self defence classes years ago, so I'm not necessarily the target audience, but I got this book as an early review copy and have been enthralled.
+I'm coming at this book having had 2 self defense classes years ago, so I'm not necessarily the target audience, but I got this book as an early review copy and have been enthralled.
 It's a quick read, the advice no nonsense and sounding like he's talking to you over a beer, swearing included.
 The author has tonnes of personal experience to draw on, and he's really down on formal martial arts, and extensively lists why training mostly won't work in real life encounters.
 I talked to a friend of mine who's been training in martial arts for years, and he's come to similar conclusions as the author, so it was nice to get corroboration.

 One bit of advice reminds me of the Han Solo quote, "Never tell me the odds" - if you're not told something is impossible, you can sometimes figure out a way to do it.
-So much of self defence is mental, giving yourself permission to be rude and/or violent.
-I like his concept of having "Go" buttons: things that happen that you've decided ahead of time will trigger an immeditate and violent response.
+So much of self defense is mental, giving yourself permission to be rude and/or violent.
+I like his concept of having "Go" buttons: things that happen that you've decided ahead of time will trigger an immediate and violent response.

 Any Given Doomsday, Lori Handeland.
 I got this as an